stAItuned/30DaysOfMachineLearningEngineering/README.md

 On the other hand, Machine Learning **should be avoided** when every action or behavior has to be explained, when the error cost it too high, when the data is too expansive or hard to obtain, when the problem is too complex and it has too many required outcomes and when it can be eventually solved through heuristics or lookup tables.

+## Day 2 - Impact of a Machine Learning project

+Today we went through the second chapter of the “Machine Learning Engineering” book by Andriy Burkov.

+It covers the **preliminary stage of any ML project**.
+The key aspect of any project is the prioritization, based on estimated impact and costs.

+The **impact** can be measured on what it can replace from the broader engineering project and from the provided benefits of the predictions.
+Do they save time?
+Money?

+Here is reported the potential value of **inexpensive predictions**.
+If we are able to develop a model which predicts a large number of observations at nearly-zero cost, we would be able to automatize the process that before that, was probably done by hand.

+However, the mistakes have to be taken into account.
+There is always a trade-off to bear in mind.
+How many mistakes does it make on average?
+How much does a mistake cost to us?